 Gorillas apart, there is Big Five game viewing in the savannah and wetlands of Akagera National Park to the east, also home to zebra, giraffe, elephant, 500 bird species.
 Lake Kivu, which borders some of the DRC, is the second smallest of the African Great Lakes, just 56 miles long by 31 miles wide and has some of the best inland beaches on the continent.
 And finally, in the southwest the remote Nyungwe Forest National Park, a dense pristine jungle, resonates with the screeching of boisterous chimpanzees and birdsong of more than 300 species.
 Apart from the astounding biodiversity and the wildlife the other component that makes this country so remarkable are the Rwandans who are blessed with indefatigable spirit and hope.

-Red Savannah can tailor-make an itinerary to discover and experience the riches of this little gem.
+Red Savannah tailor-make luxury Rwanda safaris and can create a bespoke itinerary to discover and experience the riches of this little gem.